tinacms/tinacms/packages/@tinacms/webpack-helpers/README.md

 The above solution only aliases packages loaded via the webpack, which means the above solution does not work for Gatsby plugins.

-Instead, you can simply add the relative paths to your **gatsby-config.js**
+Instead, you can simply add the relative paths to your config:

+**gatsby-config.js**

 ```js
     {